Menu

 The Difference Between Hair Cloning and Hair Multiplication

 While often used interchangeably, hair cloning and hair multiplication are distinct processes.
+Traditional methods like FUE and FUT involve extracting and transplanting existing hair follicles, and hair transplant is currently the standard, permanent solution for hair restoration, especially for those with enough donor hair.
+However, hair transplant cloning represents a future advancement, aiming to create new hair follicles in the lab to address severe baldness and overcome the limitations of current techniques.
 Hair cloning involves extracting cells from the hair follicle, replicating them in a lab, and reimplanting them to grow new hair.
 On the other hand, hair multiplication, or follicle cloning, takes a piece of the existing follicle and encourages it to regenerate, ideally leading to multiple hairs from a single follicle.

 The Process: Understanding the Nuances